-This syllabus applies to admission to the doctoral program commencing after the end of June 2007 and to employment of doctoral students thereafter.
+This syllabus applies to admission to the doctoral program commencing from 1 January 2021.

 2. Description of Degree Programme

 Students who complete the degree programme on the postgraduate level shall be well prepared to perform research and investigative work, and should be otherwise prepared to perform activities requiring more extensive insight and knowledge in the selected subject area.